Advanced Settings

 target SNR

-should provide enough of a cushion to prevent fluctuations from causing
+value of 6.0 may provide enough of a cushion to prevent fluctuations from causing

 the SNR to